mjtrac/mirth-searchsummary-plugin/README.md

 ## Usage

+IMPORTANT: Once this extension is installed, the Mirth Connect Administrator Launcher will need to be run with the -k flag that allows you to accept self-signed certificates, as the provided plugin certificate is self-signed.
+You will then need to accept the prompt the launcher displays when it encounters the plugin.

 After the extension is installed into Mirth 4.2 (currently the only version checked is 4.2) Mirth will have a new Search/summary tab in Settings view.
 You may search for a complete property name (e.g.: port) or for a property value (e.g.: 6661).
 All channels will be searched and you will be presented with a path to each reference (e.g.: channel(Channel with a Long Name)/sourceConnector/properties/listenerConnectorProperties/port/ = 6661).